ayglcinar/map-markers/README.md

 React Google-Maps application written with Reshuffle.
 This application displays a map on the screen.
+It attempts to set the map's center to the user's browser location.
+It also lets the user click the map to add markers.
+These markers are persisted.

 Keywords: javascript, react, create-react-app, fullstack, google-maps, backend, map